cakephp/docs/en/controllers/components.rst

 .. note::

-    Keep in mind that loading a component on the fly will not call its initialize method.
-If the component you are calling has this method you will need to call it manually after load.
+    Keep in mind that components loaded on the fly will not have missed callbacks called.
+If you rely on the ``initialize`` or ``startup`` callbacks being called, you may need to call them manually depending on when you load your component.

 Component Callbacks
 ===================